Cortland Onion (Organic F1 Hybrid 105 Days)

 Harvest- Stop watering a week before harvesting.
 Pull out when necks soften and start to fall over.
 Cure them in the sun for a few days then finish drying them out of direct sunlight, in a warm area, and in a single layer so air can circulate around them until the neck is dry.
 Store in a cool dark place with 35-40ºF temperatures and 65-70% humidity.

-Tips- Needs fertile, well-drained soil.
+Tips- The Cortland Onion needs fertile, well-drained soil.
 Amend with compost or apply organic granular fertilizer.
 Adequate water is very important for optimum growth, 1" per week.